 \section{Proof of Theorem 2}

-To prove point (a), which ensures that it is possible to transmit data with a delay less equal than the maximum tolerable latency, let us consider the two constraints of problem $[P.4]$.
-For simplicity of notation let us assume that the links $(u,v)\in I_c$ are identified by the index $i=1,\ldots,{\rm card}(I_c)$.
+To prove point (a), let us consider the two constraints of problem $[P.4]$.
+For simplicity of notation let us assume that the links $(u,v)\in \mathcal{E}_e^c$ are identified by the index $i=1,\ldots,{\rm card}(\mathcal{E}_e^c)$.
 To get a sufficient condition, which guarantees that the delay constraint in $[P.4]$ is satisfied, we must find a lower bound of the first constraint with respect to all the possible power allocations $\{p_i^k\}$, subject to the presence of the power budget constraints that compose the second constraint.
 This can be achieved by maximizing the denominator of the first constraint, for all $i$, subject to the presence of the second constraint in $[P.4]$.
 Thus, since the power budget constraints in $[P.4]$ are the same for all $i$, the feasibility condition is given by (\ref{feasibility2}), where $\bp^*=\{p^*_k\}_{k=1}^K$ is the solution of the problem: